Democratic backsliding: Polarization, misinformation, incrementalism, and multi-factor explanations

+Civil society

+In the context of strong political polarization, civil society can contribute to democratic backsliding.
+In 1997, political scientist Sheri Berman argued that civil society does not necessarily strengthen a democracy and pointed to a particular case in which civil society weakened democracy: "A robust civil society helped scuttle the twentieth century's most critical democratic experiment, Weimar Germany."
+In 2021, she argued that citizens' associations weakened the Weimar Republic as a democracy in two ways: they strengthened "social divisions and animosities" in the equivalent of internet-epoch filter bubbles rather than bridging social divides; and the associations' organisational infrastructure was used by the Nazi Party to gain electoral power.
+Berman argued that for civil society in the United States (US), the political polarization of 2021 was qualitatively similar to that of the Weimar Republic, and she recommended that people "concerned with democracy" in the US should "figur[e] out how to promote the types of networks and associations that can help Americans bridge their current divides."

 Effects of judicial independence

 A 2011 study examined the effects of judicial independence in preventing democratic backsliding.
-The study, which analyzed 163 nations from 1960 to 2000, concluded that established independent judiciaries are successful at preventing democracies from drifting to authoritarianism, but that states with newly formed courts "are positively associated with regime collapses in both democracies and nondemocracies".
+The study, which analyzed 163 countries from 1960 to 2000, concluded that established independent judiciaries are successful at preventing democracies from drifting to authoritarianism, but that states with newly formed courts "are positively associated with regime collapses in both democracies and non-democracies."
+In the early 2020s, studies of V-Dem democracy indices found that judicial interventions played a role in democratic resilience.

 Prevalence and trends

 Countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020), according to the V-Dem Democracy indices.
 Countries in grey are substantially unchanged.

-A study by the V-Dem Democracy indices by the V-Dem Institute at the University of Gothenburg, which contains more than eighteen million data points relevant to democracy, measuring 350 highly specific indicators across 174 countries as of the end of 2016, found that the number of democracies in the world modestly declined from 100 in 2011 to 97 in 2017; some countries moved toward democracy, while other countries moved away from democracy.
-V-Dem's 2019 Annual Democracy Report found that the trend of autocratization continued, while "24 countries are now severely affected by what is established as a 'third wave of autocratization including "populous countries such as Brazil, Bangladesh and the United States, as well as several Eastern European countries" (specifically Bulgaria and Serbia).
+An analysis based on the V-Dem Democracy indices from the V-Dem Institute, which contains more than eighteen million data points relevant to democracy, measuring 350 highly specific indicators across 174 countries as of the end of 2016, found that the number of democracies in the world modestly declined from 100 in 2011 to 97 in 2017; some countries moved toward democracy, while other countries moved away from democracy.
+V-Dem's 2019 Annual Democracy Report found that the trend of autocratization continued, while "24 countries are now severely affected by what is established as a 'third wave of autocratization, including "populous countries such as Brazil, Bangladesh, and the United States, as well as several Eastern European countries" (specifically Bulgaria and Serbia).
 The report found that an increasing proportion of the world population lived in countries undergoing autocratization (2.3 billion in 2018).
 The report found that while the majority of countries were democracies, the number of liberal democracies declined to 39 by 2018 (down from 44 a decade earlier).
 The research group Freedom House, in reports in 2017 and 2019, identified democratic backsliding in a variety of regions across the world.
 Freedom House's 2019 Freedom in the World report, titled Democracy in Retreat, showed freedom of expression declining each year over the preceding 13 years, with sharper drops since 2012.